 , you should submit the following to the Office of Admissions:

 If you are a transfer student with fewer than 32 semester hours of college credit

-, additional items may be needed to complete your application.
+, your high school transcript and test scores from the SAT or ACT may be required to complete your application.
 You will be notified of these items once your application is received.